LKremer/showTree/README.md

                         If multiple IDs are specified (plus-separated), the whole clade that contains these IDs will be used for rooting
-  -n, --no_alignment    Do not draw the multiple sequence alignment or domains -hn HIDE_NODES [HIDE_NODES ...], --hide_nodes HIDE_NODES [HIDE_NODES ...]
+  -hn HIDE_NODES [HIDE_NODES ...], --hide_nodes HIDE_NODES [HIDE_NODES ...]
-                        Hide terminal nodes that contain the specified text.
+                        Hide terminal nodes that contain the specified substring; e.g. use "FBpp" to hide all Drosophila proteins
 ```

 Example output